Skip to main content

 510:10-3-8.
 Annual registration

 (a) A licensee shall renew his or her license every year, by submitting a renewal application, which is available on the Board's website, and paying a non-refundable renewal fee in an amount established by the Board in its Fee Schedule pursuant to 510:10-7-1.
-A physician who fails to acquire and submit a renewal application may not practice using an expired license.
+If the licensee pays by mailing in a check, the payment must be postmarked by June 30.
+A physician who fails to acquire and submit a renewal application may not practice using alapsed license.
 The renewal application together with all documents submitted with the application is the property of the Board and shall not be returned.

-(1) The one (1) hour of CME shall be dedicated to pain management, opioid use, or addiction.
-The course shall be obtained at a seminar approved by the State Board of Osteopathic Examiners.
+(A) The one (1) hour of CME shall be dedicated to pain management, opioid use, or addiction, The course shall be obtained at a seminar approved by the State Board of Osteopathic Examiners.

-(2) Certification of attendance shall be provided by the organization sponsoring the program.
+(B) Certification of attendance shall be submitted to CE Broker by the organization sponsoring the program.

 (c) Fee required.
-All osteopathic physicians licensed to practice by the Board shall pay an annual renewal fee on or before July 1.
+All osteopathic physicians licensed to practice by the Board shall pay an annual renewal fee before July 1.
 In addition to the annual renewal fee, the Board may charge a convenience fee.
-A late fee shall be charged for any license not renewed by July 1.
-Any license reinstated by Board staff within six (6) months of cancellation for failure to renew timely shall pay all renewal fees and an administrative fine of five hundred (500) dollars.
+A late fee shall be charged for any license not renewed before July 1 or any check not postmarked by June 30.
 The Boards fees are provided in the Fee Schedule in 510:10-7-1.

 (d) Professional Standards Questionnaire.
 Annual license renewal requires the physician to truthfully answer questions posed by the Board regarding relevant personal and professional history of the applicant since their last renewal.
 If any question is answered "yes", then the applicant shall provide supporting documentation and a personal statement to the Board regarding the question answered.